casprwang/dotfiles/README.rst

     touch .bash_profile
     vim .bash_profile

-Then copy these codes in .bash\_profile
+Then copy these codes in Terminal

 ::